input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 ## Address format

-We use `PubKey` address (already present in system) and add the attributes field.
+We use `PublicKey` address (already present in the system) and add the attributes field.
 In the attribute indexed by `0` (**HD wallets attribute**) we store tree data.